verilator/verilator/docs/guide/verilating.rst

 however, you can expect performance to be far worse than it would be with proper ratio of threads and CPU cores.

-:code:`VL_THREADED` is defined in the C++ code when compiling a threaded Verilated module, causing the Verilated support classes become threadsafe.

 The thread used for constructing a model must be the same thread that calls :code:`eval()` into the model, this is called the "eval thread".
 The thread used to perform certain global operations such as saving and tracing must